Updated 3 February 2021. The Turks and Caicos was negligibly impacted by the 2020 hurricane season.

 The Turks and Caicos Islands were hit by Hurricane Irma and Hurricane Maria in September, 2017.
 Severe damage was suffered across the country, especially on the the islands of South Caicos, Grand Turk and Salt Cay.

 Hurricane Irma demolished structures and roofs across the Turks and Caicos, and downed almost 1300 utility poles.
-Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate rebuilding of service, and power has since been restored to all eligible buildings in the country.
+Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate rebuilding of service, and power was restored to all eligible buildings in the country in November of 2017.